A-Lohse/deeplearningproject/README.md

 ### Extra

-Several modules under `/src` are used to prepare the data for our models.
+Several modules under `/src/prepare_data/` are used to prepare the data for our models.
 This includes data cleaning, finetuning both sentence-BERT and vanilla BERT and extracting document embeddings.
+Below follows an overview of what they do and how to run them.

+**Generate finetuning data for BERT**

+**Fintuning sentence-BERT**

+**Extracting Bill Embeddings**

+**Generating metadata**